A Buyer's Guide

 Assess affordability

-The cost of buying a business is not just the asking price, you will need to consider other initial costs such as purchase of stock, legal fees, surveyor fees, accountancy fees, licensing fees and, most importantly, ensure you have enough in reserve as working capital.
-If you are purchasing a leasehold business, you will need to demonstrate to the Landlord that all of the above are covered in addition to the purchase price.
+The cost of buying a business is not just the asking price, you will need to consider other initial costs such as purchase of stock, legal fees, surveyor’s fees, accountancy fees and licensing fees.
+In addition, you must ensure you have enough in reserve as working capital.
+If you are purchasing a leasehold business, you will need to demonstrate to the landlord that all of the above are covered in addition to the purchase price.

 Making an offer

-Having done your research, viewed the business or property for sale and ensured you have the correct financial resources to proceed, you are ready to make an offer.
+Having done your research, viewed the business or property for sale and ensured you have the necessary financial resources to proceed, you are ready to make an offer.

 Assuming Sidney Phillips is the acting agent, we will request your offer in writing/email and discuss it with our client who will accept, decline or ask us to negotiate accordingly.

-At this stage you will need to provide proof of finance, which will comprise proof of your ability to purchase the business.
+At this stage, you will need to provide proof of finance, illustrating your ability to purchase the business.
 This can be in the form of a bank/building society statement, a letter from your solicitor confirming total funds, an official bank letter or a finance loan offer.

 Legalities